Extraction of gravitational wave signals from LISA data in the presence of artifacts: Data features and artifacts

 In what follows, we simulate the planned and unplanned gap patterns by generating binary masks whose patterns are illustrated in \Fref{fig:gap-patterns}, and then applying them to non-gapped datasets.

-The binary mask for planned gaps, in the top panel of \Fref{fig:gap-patterns}, takes into account the medium and short duration gaps mentioned above, and is generated by adding a slight randomization to the time in between two subsequent periodic gaps.
-The intra-gap period is $1/\lambda_\text{per} \pm \tau_\text{rand}$, where $1/\lambda_\text{per}$ is the inverse of the periodic gap occurrence frequency, and $\tau_\text{rand}$ is a random fraction between 0 and 10\% of the gap duration $\tau_\text{per}$.
-The periodic gap occurrence frequencies and durations for the planned gaps are listed in the top panel of \Tref{tab:gap-frequencies-durations}.
+The binary mask for planned gaps, in the top panel of \Fref{fig:gap-patterns}, takes into account the medium and short duration gaps mentioned above, and is generated by adding a slight randomization to the time in between two subsequent periodic gaps. {To simulate the \emph{quasi}-constant cadence of planned gaps, }the intra-gap period is defined as $1/\lambda_\text{per} \pm \tau_\text{rand}$, where $1/\lambda_\text{per}$ is the inverse of the periodic gap occurrence frequency, and $\tau_\text{rand}$ is a random fraction between 0 and 10\% of the gap duration $\tau_\text{per}$.
+The periodic gap occurrence frequencies {$\lambda_\text{per}$} and durations { $\tau_\text{per}$} for the planned gaps are listed in the top panel of \Tref{tab:gap-frequencies-durations}.

 The binary mask for unplanned gaps, in the bottom panel of \Fref{fig:gap-patterns}, assumes data anomalies to be Poissonian uncorrelated, independent events occurring with a rate given by a characteristic yearly frequency $\lambda_\text{anom}$ for each kind of anomaly.
 Their arrival times differences follow an exponential distribution $\lambda_\text{anom} e^{-\lambda_\text{anom}}$, and their gap duration is $\tau_\text{anom}$.
 The Poissonian gap occurrence frequencies and durations for the unplanned anomaly gaps are listed in the bottom panel of \Tref{tab:gap-frequencies-durations}.